PlanetX-Labs/planetx-labs.github.io/docs/user-guide/pc-mac/dasset-samba.md

 ![](../pc-images/image204.png)

-1.  **Enable or disable Time Machine**.
-When enabled, your Apple device can connect to the DASSET device for data backup and recovery.
+1.  **Enable or disable Time Machine:** When enabled, your Apple device can connect to the DASSET device for data backup and recovery.
 2.  **Time Machine account:** The account used on your Mac to log in to the DASSET device for Time Machine backup.
 3.  **Alias:** You can set an alternate account alias to be used as the login credential for Time Machine.
 4.  **Password:** When enabling Time Machine for the first time, you must set a password for account authentication from your Mac.

-:::note
+:::important
 Apple Time Machine does not support the `@` symbol in account names.
 :::